-Persons in possession of a BSc in Chemistry of the University of Fribourg or any other Swiss university are admitted to the MSc course of studies (Art.
+Candidates in possession of a BSc in Chemistry of the University of Fribourg or any other Swiss university are admitted to the MSc in Chemistry (Art.
 7 of the Regulation).
-Persons in possession of a BSc degree in a different subject or equivalent degrees (e.g. after graduating from an engineering school) can also be admitted to the MSc study program based on a decision of the Faculty of Science and Medicine.
-The admission decision is made on a case by case basis.
-An admission under constraints can be granted and depends on the fulfilment of additional requirements set by the Faculty (cf. Section 2.5).
+Candidates in possession of a BSc degree in a different subject or equivalent degrees (e.g. after graduating from an engineering school) can also be admitted to the MSc study program based on a decision of the Faculty of Science and Medicine to be made in each individual case.
+Provisional admission can be granted and depends on the fulfilment of additional requirements set by the Faculty (cf. Section 2.5).